danielwilczak101/EasyControls/README.md

     - Gas place in Daytona beach.

 ### Physical craft TODO list:Test

+**Checklist of TODO tomorrrow:**
+1. Fill tank with low pressure - Look for any leaks.
+2. Test manual relief valve
+3. Test each thruster individually

 1. Test all thrusters with tank pressue applied.
 (Just use power supply)
 **Can be done with or without electrical PSI gauge or tank servo.(Hopefully its in open position)**
 2. Test tank manual relief valve.